ajhager/rog/README.md

 Notes
 -----
 * On Windows you can build your project with `go build -ldflags -Hwindowsgui` to inhibit the console window that pops up by default.
+* The glfw backend is the most performant and stable backend at the moment, but wde has less dependencies.

 Thanks
 ------